Hello to our Shorecrest community!

 Shorecrest PTSA Needs YOU!

-We are looking to fill two open board positions for the 2021-22 school year.
-If you, or someone you know, might be interested in joining the Shorecrest PTSA board next year, we would love to hear from you!
+We are looking to fill 2 open board positions for the 2021-22 school year.
+If you, or someone you know, might be interested, we would love to hear from you!

 Serving on the board is a great way to give back, stay connected to the school, and meet other parents and families.
-As of now, the two open positions include Vice President and Family Services Chair.
-Below is a little information about each position.
-For more information, please contact Lissy Des Voigne at
+The two open positions include Vice President and Family Services Chair.
+For more information, please contact Lissy Des Voigne.

-- The Family Services Chair at Shorecrest works in conjunction with the Shoreline PTA Council to provide support to Shoreline School District families in need.
+Family Services Chair: Partner with the Shoreline PTA Council to provide support to Shoreline School District families in need.
 The Chair supports The Works, which conducts a monthly donation drive and the Holiday Baskets program.
-Duties include attending monthly PTSA board meetings; attending Shoreline PTA Council meetings; communicating donation drives; and serving as the onsite point person at The Works and Holiday Baskets/gift drive.

 Shorecrest PTSA is always working behind the scenes to find ways to help our staff, students, and families.
 Want to volunteer and support your student and the PTSA?
 Sign up here!